majeranowski/tech241_IaC/README.md

 A configuration manager tool used in DevOps.
 It is simple.
 It is agent-less.
 No dependencies needed for it to run.
 Lightweight.

+Ansible is an open-source automation tool that provides a simple, agentless, and powerful platform for managing and automating IT infrastructure and configuration management tasks.
+It is designed to streamline and simplify the process of deploying, configuring, and orchestrating systems and applications.

 ansible default folder - to make changes in configuration file

 cd /etc/ansible/